whatisinternet/autoSolarize/README.md

 #Auto Solarized

-This will change your vim colour scheme to either solarized dark or light depending on the time of day.
+Like f.lux for vim.
+Auto solarized will change your vim colour scheme to either solarized dark or light depending on the time of day.

     { 07:00 < time < 17:00 } = light